txt/plm19/doc/week5.md

 12.6
 ```

-- 1970s: Prolog: comptuation = find bindings that let you match trees
+- 1970s: Prolog: computation = find bindings that let you match trees

-Unification mwenas
+Unification means

 - compare 2 trees
-- find substitiomns in one that make it equal to the other.
+- find substitutions in one that make it equal to the other.

 Given trees expressed as  lists containing